justinlin099/PHISON-SSD-Reinitial-Tool-EGFM13.2/README.md

 Do not use this tool for illegal purpose.

-This tool might broke your warranty.
+This tool might broke your ssd warranty.